 At the end of the main period the projection period begins.
-An R script containing all the details of the management procedure being evaluated as well as changes in weight-at-age is called during the projection period, which does the following.
-It projects weight-at-age as a random process.
-It generates data with observation error that are needed for estimation models (EMs) and MPs.
-It runs the estimation models of choice to provide an annual estimate of stock size and status and provides the catch levels for the next time step based on the MP.
-It then applies the harvest control rule, adjusts the coastwide mortality limit accordingly, and distributes the coastwide mortality limit to IPHC Regulatory Areas.
+An R script containing all the details of the management procedure being evaluated as well as any other processes is called during the projection period.
+It projects weight-at-age as a random process (which may be done before starting the simulation if weight-at-age is not density-dependent).
+It generates data, with observation error, that are needed for estimation models (EMs) and MPs.
+It runs the estimation models of choice to provide an annual estimate of stock size and status and provides the coastwide mortality limits for the next time step as specified by the MP.
+It then applies the harvest control rule, to adjust the coastwide mortality limit accordingly, and distributes the coastwide mortality limit to IPHC Regulatory Areas.
 The final step is to allocate the mortality limits for each IPHC Regulatory Area to the different sectors within that area.
-These sector specific mortalities are written to a JSON file and read back into the OM along with other projected annual processes (e.g., weight-at-age) to simulate the fish population one year forward.
+These sector specific mortality limits are written to a JSON file (projectTMlim.json).
+Realized mortality, which may differ from the mortality limits, is written to 'projectTM.json'.
+These two files, along with 'projectWAA.json' containing simulated weight-at-age and 'projectSelRetDevs.json' containing selectivity and retention deviates are read back into the OM to simulate the fish population one year forward.
 This annual process (Figure 2) repeats a specified number of times.
 An unfished population with the exact same inputs other than fishing mortality is simulated in synchrony to the fished population for determination of a dynamic unfished population used in the calculation of dynamic reference points.